 An AR pistol is treated and regulated as a pistol.
 This pistol classification may mean it’s legal to carry in a variety of ways.

-For example, some states require long guns to be stored in a vehicle unloaded, or even in the trunk or a locked box.
-An AR pistol is a pistol, not a long gun.
-An AR pistol could potentially be legal to be carried concealed in your vehicle and ready for immediate use.
+For example, some states require long guns to be stored in a vehicle unloaded or even in the trunk or a locked box.
+An AR pistol is a pistol, not a long gun — it could potentially be legal to be carried concealed in your vehicle and ready for immediate use.